 Efficient delivery allocation

-F&B brands struggle to deal with the complexity of orders and this leads to inefficient order management.
+F&B brands struggle to deal with the complexity of orders, leading to inefficient order management.
 It is necessary for them to maintain accuracy in allocating orders after factoring real-time dispatch challenges.
 Manually allocating delivery tasks is a time-consuming process and it adversely affects the productivity of the fleet.

 A delivery logistics software helps F&B brands to monitor products from the warehouse to the customers.
 It helps them accommodate shipments of all sizes, and allocate them to limited resources without burdening them.
 Its auto-allocating system helps fleet managers to easily find the most suitable drivers after factoring various delivery requirements and constraints.
 This makes dispatching quick, efficient and accurate, thereby eliminating the need for additional staff overheads.